 How do you get to Costa degli Dei beaches from Pizzo?

-The most convenient way is by the Tropea Express train, which connects Pizzo with Tropea, Zambrone and Ricadi.
-You can also hire a car, driving along the SS18 route, or use local bus connections.
+The most convenient way is by regional Trenitalia trains on the Tyrrhenian line, which connect Pizzo with Tropea, Zambrone, Parghelia, Ricadi and further south.
+You can also hire a car and drive along the SS18 route, bearing in mind that car parks near beaches fill up quickly in season.

 Are the beaches on the Coast of the Gods suitable for children?